-Premarin[®] Intravenous Intravenous / Intramuscular (Conjugated Estrogens for Injection, C.S.D.)
+Premarin® Intravenous (Conjugated Estrogens for Injection, C.S.D.)

 This leaflet is part III of a three-part "Product Monograph" published when Premarin Intravenous was approved for sale in Canada and is designed specifically for Consumers.
-This leaflet is a summary and will not tell you everything about Premarin Intravenous injected into a vein or a muscle.
-Contact your healthcare professional if you have any questions about the drug.
+This leaflet is a summary and will not tell you everything about Premarin Intravenous.
+Contact your doctor or pharmacist if you have any questions about the drug.